Arshad-10081/price-configurator/README.md

 Start the Laravel development server:

-bash
-Copy
-Edit
-php artisan serve
+Just type php artisan serve on your terminal

 Open your browser and go to:
 http://localhost:8000